 The first question shouldn’t be what is it we want for the new year, it should be, what are we bringing to the new year?
-The reason why most New Year’s Resolutions don’t work out is because we think we are starting with a clean slate, but we’re actually still carrying yesterday’s baggage.
+The reason why most New Year’s Resolutions do not work out is because we think we are starting with a clean slate, but we are actually still carrying yesterday’s baggage.
 Einstein once said, “We can’t solve problems by using the same kind of thinking we used when we created them.”
 The same applies to creating something new!

 The first thing to do then is to do what’s called a Personal Archeology.
 Where you ask yourself a series of questions and free write: